oscarcosta/csc462boatsql/README.md

 ## Contents:
 - boats.sql (for now).
 To provide a sense of how the final schema will probably end up looking like.

-- cluster/deploy-mysql-cluster.sh - Script to create a 'local' mysql cluster using docker.
-Based on https://hub.docker.com/r/mysql/mysql-cluster
-- cluster/mysql-cluster.cnf and cluster/my.cnf - mysql config files
+- /cluster - Contains the cluster configs, scripts and documentation

 ## Upcoming:
 - Distributed implementation of SQL database
 - Other components as appropriate

-## MySQL Cluster creation